Skip to content

 Project ontology.

-If you then set up a workflow like this one with a pre-labeling agent node before the annotation stage, you will be able to pre-label the tasks with the model predictions.
+Create a Workflow template that includes a pre-labeling agent node before the annotation stage to automatically pre-label tasks with model predictions.

 Project workflow.